arahm/HomologyLive/README.md

 * Protein-Protein Interaction Networks in Genomics

-* Gene occurrency in cells
+* Gene occurrence in cells

 Publications related to these applications can (respectively, will) be found on Alexander D. Rahm's homepage: